miyako/tabby/index.md

 #### Abstract

-[**TabbyML**](https://github.com/TabbyML/tabby) is a specialised local inference server for "Fill-In-The-Middle" (FIM) code completion.
-It has specialised logic for RAG to make the model smarter about the current project structure.
+[**TabbyML**](https://github.com/TabbyML/tabby) is a local inference server for "Fill-In-The-Middle" (FIM) code completion.
+It has a specialised RAG logic for coding to generate tokens are the most relevant to the current workspace.

-You typically use `2` models, one for conversation and another for coding.
-The AI generated code can be augumented by indexing the codebase (RAG).
+You typically use pair of models, one for conversation and another for coding.
+The AI generated code can be augmented by indexing the codebase (RAG).
+The conversation model is trained understand semantic queries and the coding model is to trained to generate better code.

+For instance, one may use the following combination:

+* StarCoder-1B for coding (`675.7 MB`)
+* Qwen2.5-Coder-0.5B-Instruct for chat (`1.32 GB`)

+The idea is to run the AI locally instead of using online such as Copilot, Claude Sonnet or ChatGPT.

 #### Usage